Naval Air Station Port Lyautey: Cold War

 The airfield was expanded to a major US Naval Air Station in 1951.
-In this capacity, it primarily supported land-based naval reconnaissance aircraft of the period, such as the P4M Mercator in the 1950s, the P-2 Neptune in the 1950s and 1960s and the P-3 Orion, EP-3 Aries and EA-3 Skywarrior in the 1960s and 1970s until the installation's closure as a USN facility and transfer to the Royal Moroccan Air Force (RMAF).
+It primarily supported land-based naval reconnaissance aircraft, such as the P4M Mercator in the 1950s, the P-2 Neptune in the 1950s and 1960s and the Lockheed P-3 Orion, EP-3 Aries and EA-3 Skywarrior in the 1960s and 1970s.

-During the years 1966–69 Kenitra NAS was used also as a training facility by the RMAF with personnel from the Moroccan United States Liaison Office, MUSLO, staffed by USAF ATC support and flight personnel for the first delivery of Northrop F-5A/B aircraft.
+During the years 1966–69 Kenitra NAS was used also as a training facility by the Royal Moroccan Air Force (RMAF).
+Personnel from the Moroccan United States Liaison Office (MUSLO), made up of USAF ATC support and flight personnel prepared for the first delivery of Northrop F-5A/B aircraft.
 Most of the MUSLO team members had previously been assigned to Williams Field, Arizona where the Moroccan pilots and technicians were initially trained.

 Starting in the 1960s, the base was called a United States Naval Training Command, and would be called that until it closed in 1977.
-The base was closed in September/October 1978.
+The base was closed in September–October 1978 and transferred to the RMAF.